bentoml/BentoML/docs/source/guides/clients.rst

         response = client.generate(img=file_path)
         print(response)

-If the endpoint returns a file, the client provides the output as a ``Path`` object.
-You can use this ``Path`` object to access, read, or process the file.
-For example, if the file is an image, you can save it to a path; if it's a CSV, you can read its contents.

-You can also use URLs as the file input as below:
+You can also use URLs as the input as below:

 .. code-block:: python